 Look into Restrictions

-While many retirement communities are filled with perks and amenities, they are often also filled with a number of restrictions.
+While many retirement communities are filled with perks and amenities, they can also be filled restrictions.
 Most communities will go over all of the things that residents can do when they buy a home in one of these retirement communities, but they often fail to go over what they can't do.
 Before any senior considers buying in a retirement community, they need to go over the fine print of what they are not permitted to do, even as homeowners.